QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (Luke 22:19, NIV [E])

 The word for "remembrance" is anamnēsis.
 In a modern context, "remembrance" often implies a passive mental recall of a distant, absent event.
-However, the lexical and cultural context suggests a much more active protocol [C].
+But the word and its context suggest something more active [C].

 - The Hebrew Root: In the Septuagint (the Greek Old Testament), anamnēsis is often used to translate the Hebrew zakar.
 In the biblical worldview, zakar is not merely "thinking about the past"; it is an action that makes a past covenantal reality present and effective in its results [C].

-- The Passover Context: The Lord’s Supper does not appear in a vacuum; it is a deliberate Passover “firmware update.”
+- The Passover Context: The Lord’s Supper does not appear in a vacuum; it is a deliberate new Passover.

 “This is a day you are to commemorate (zakar); for the generations to come you shall celebrate it as a festival to the Lord—a lasting ordinance.”
-(Exodus 12:14, NIV [E])The Data Point [E]: Israel was commanded not merely to think about the Exodus but to re-enact it annually through a meal.
+(Exodus 12:14, NIV [E])Key point [E]: Israel was told not just to think about the Exodus but to re-enact it every year in a meal.

 "The days are coming," declares the Lord, "when I will make a new covenant with the people of Israel and with the people of Judah...
 For I will forgive their wickedness and will remember their sins no more."
 (Jeremiah 31:31–34, NIV [E])

-THE LOGIC [I] The Old Covenant required repeated sacrifices because sins were "remembered" annually (Hebrews 10:3 [E]).
+SO [I] The Old Covenant required repeated sacrifices because sins were "remembered" annually (Hebrews 10:3 [E]).
 The New Covenant's defining feature is that sins are "remembered no more"—which is why the sacrifice cannot be repeated.
-To repeat it would be to "remember" what God has promised to forget. - The Theological Logic [I]: When Jesus attaches anamnēsis to a covenant meal, He is not instituting a bare mental exercise but a covenant act that makes the once-for-all Exodus-from-sin present in its effects for each generation.
-If the Cross is the “Master Clock,” anamnēsis functions like a Network Time Protocol (NTP) sync: it does not restart the clock; it synchronizes the believer’s local “time” (experience) to the one definitive time-stamp of the Finished Work.
+To repeat it would be to "remember" what God has promised to forget. - The logic [I]: When Jesus ties anamnēsis to a covenant meal, He is setting up a covenant act that brings the once-for-all rescue from sin into the present for each generation.
+The cross is the one decisive event; remembrance doesn’t repeat it—it lines up our present with that finished work.

 (1 Corinthians 11:26, NIV [E])